JibranKalia/blog_posts/README.md

 # README

-* Ruby version

-Ruby 2.6.3
+Ruby Version: 2.6.3

 Note:
-- Intentionally didn't make it concurrent in ruby as this is actually a lot of work and ususally doesn't provide that much of a performance.
+- Intentionally didn't make it concurrent.
+In Ruby (MRI) this is difficult because of the global interpreter lock which leads to concurrent calls not providing much of a performance boost.
 Especially with caching implemented.
-- Differ in the sorting with the solution for keys `likes popularity` as there is not secondary sort parameter
+- I differ in the sorting with the provided solution for the following keys: `likes popularity` as there is not secondary sort parameter.

 Errors found in the solution: